MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 ## Configure hierarchy levels

 1. Review the prerequisites.
-To learn more, see [Prerequisites to configure Conversation intelligence application](prereq-sales-insights-app.md).
+To learn more, see [Prerequisites to configure Conversation intelligence](prereq-sales-insights-app.md).

-2. Open the **Dynamics 365 Conversation Intelligence** application.
+2. Open the **Conversation Intelligence** application.

 3. Select the **Settings** icon on the top-right of the page and then select **Settings**.